CS Online Degree Completion Requirements

 - CST 438: Software Engineering (4 units)

-The State of California also requires completion of a 48 unit General Education Breadth program, including 9 credits of upper division GE (CST 300 and CST 361S) in order to meet graduation requirements.
+The State of California requires completion of a 48 unit General Education Breadth program, including 9 credits of upper division GE in areas B, C, and D in order to meet graduation requirements.
+CSUMB also requires completion of campus-specific University Requirements.

 Students may need to complete additional electives to fulfill the 120 units required for graduation.